vertesela/Devvit/Contest Vote App/README.md

 2. Save your settings.
     - **Required Settings**: Both Account Age and Flair CSS Class must be defined for the app to function properly.

+#### Step 2.1: Configure User Flair and AutoMod

+The app automatically creates a user flair titled "Verified contest participant" and updates your AutoMod script (with user flair ID) to handle participant verification.
+However, due to Reddit API limitations, you need to manually assign the CSS class verified to this flair:

+1. Go to your subreddit’s User Flair Settings.
+2. Locate the flair titled "Verified contest participant".
+3. Edit this flair and add the CSS class 'verified'.
+4. Save your changes.

+##### Default AutoMod Settings

+When installed, the app adds the following rules to your AutoMod configuration:

+1. **Trigger**: When users comment !contest.
+2. **Minimum Subreddit Karma**: 50 (users must have at least 50 subreddit karma to participate).
+3. **Action**: Assign the "Verified contest participant" flair to eligible users and notify them with a confirmation message.

+These settings were added to simplify setup but can be customized in your AutoMod configuration.
+Feel free to adjust them to better fit your community's needs!

 ---

 ### Step 3: Running a Contest